-I walk them through slowly, taking them through some of the concepts that are old hat around here, helping them understand why they feel so disconnected from the person they used to be and the life they used to live.
-It seems simple – my loved one is gone, the world has changed.
+I walk them through slowly, taking them through some of the concepts that are old hat around here and helping them understand why they feel so disconnected from the person they used to be and the life they used to live.
+It seems simple: My loved one is gone, the world has changed.
 That’s true, but there is a lot more to it than that when it comes to our sense of self.
 If you missed it, we have a post called I Don’t Know Who I Am Anymore that is all about the complexity of identity and why grief really shakes it up.
-I tell them about it.

-We’ve also talked about how grief changes our priorities, shatters our assumptive beliefs about the world, and how grief is not just about the primary loss, but the domino of secondary losses we experience.
+We’ve also talked about how grief changes our priorities, shatters our assumptive beliefs about the world, and how it’s not just about the primary loss but also the domino of secondary losses we experience.
 I talk about all of those things too.
-Though there are no universals in grief, I ease them into the idea that the ‘before and after’ experience is amazingly common, and we need to be gentle with ourselves as we learn to cope with the person we are now, in the life we’re living now.
+Though there are no universals in grief, I ease them into the idea that the ‘before and after’ experience is amazingly common, and we need to be gentle with ourselves as we learn to cope with the person we are now in the life we’re living now.

-In Pauline Boss’s book on Ambiguous Loss, she mentions grieving someone who is still alive, but who has had an identity change and is expected by others to be who they used to be (this is a sort of subtype of variation of her Type 2 ambiguous loss).
-When we mention this and ask for examples in training or workshops for counselors, we often hear the examples: individuals who are transgendered or people who have significant changes in their faith identity.
-But inevitably someone in the depths of grief themselves, or who has had clients discuss it, says “People who are grieving!
-Me!”.
+In Pauline Boss’s book on Ambiguous Loss, she mentions grieving someone who is still alive but who has had an identity change and is expected by others to be who they used to be.
+(We’ve written about grieving someone who is still alive as well, which you can find here and here).
+This is a sort of subtype of her Type 2 Ambiguous Loss.
+When we mention this and ask for examples in training or workshops for counselors, we often hear the more obvious examples of individuals who are transgendered or people who have significant changes in their faith identity.
+But inevitably, someone in the depths of grief themselves or who has had clients discuss it, says:

 They go on to explain that feeling of being changed fundamentally; they see and experience the world differently, but everyone expects them to be the person they always were.
 The people around them wear thin and are frustrated that they are not returning to ‘normal.’
 The person grieving wears thin and becomes frustrated that those around them can’t understand the shift.

-It does mean that our very life, going on without that person, will always be a bittersweet reminder that our loved one is gone and that we are different.
-Every step when they would have been in step next to us is a reminder that the world is no longer ‘normal’.
+It does mean that our life going on without that person will always be a bittersweet reminder that our loved one is gone and that we are different.
 We are trapped in that ambiguity that Boss describes so well, being uncertain of who we are now.
 It is a hard phenomenon to put into words until you experience it yourself.

 Maggie Rogers released her new album today.
-If you don’t know who she is, she is a young musician with a Cinderella story.
-She went from being a student at NYU to being famous overnight, after a video of Pharrell Williams listening to (and loving) her music went viral.
-Her album is called ‘Heard it in a Past Life’ and I read an interview where she talked about the title.
+(If you don’t know who she is, she is a young musician who went from being a student at NYU to being famous overnight, after a video of Pharrell Williams listening to (and loving) her music went viral).
+Her album is called ‘Heard it in a Past Life,’ and I read an interview where she talked about the title.
 She explained that people keep asking her about reincarnation, something she knows nothing about.
-The title is actually a reference to the person she was, the life she lived, before becoming famous overnight.
+The title is actually a reference to the person she was and the life she lived before becoming famous overnight.

-You can hear it in her interviews and her music as she tries to retain and reconcile her sense of identity, all the while aware that something so significant has happened that her life is now “before and after’.
-Even in a Cinderella story, Rogers grieves for the person she used to be, the life before the fame.
+You can hear it in her interviews and her music as she tries to retain and reconcile her sense of identity, all the while aware that something so significant has happened that her life is now “before and after.’
+Rogers grieves for the person she used to be, the life before the fame.
 Even in the best of life-altering situations, we lose a sense of normalcy, we lose a piece of our identity, and we start to realize we can never fully go back to who we were before.

 Subscribe to get all our new articles right to your inbox.